Jimmie M. Edwards: Controversy

-Edwards was at the center of a controversy over public statements made following the deaths of 13 minors during the Summer of 2019 as a result of violent crime.
-During an interview with Saint Louis public radio, Edwards stated that not all the minors who have died were "innocent bystanders", asserting that many of them were involved in criminal activities.
+In Summer 2019, Edwards was at the center of a controversy over public statements made following the deaths of thirteen minors as a result of violent crime.
+During an interview with Saint Louis Public Radio, Edwards stated that not all the minors killed were "innocent bystanders", asserting that many of them were involved in criminal activities.
 Edwards reiterated his comments at an October 11 meeting of the STL Public Safety Committee.
 Edwards statements were condemned in a joint resolution by thirteen Saint Louis activist organizations, including Action St. Louis, ArchCity Defenders, ACLU-Missouri, Metropolitan Congregations United, the Deaconess Foundation and the Organization for Black Struggle, writing "This kind of demonization of our children is shocking and unacceptable.
 It builds on racist, dehumanizing tropes about Black children and distracts from the public policies that continue to deepen poverty and despair instead of investing resources to create safety and opportunity.
 Public Safety Director Edwards is the highest-ranking law enforcement official in the City of St. Louis.
 If this is what he thinks of children dying in the streets, it is no wonder that the response from public safety officials continues to focus on police, surveillance, and incarceration."